slacgismo/grip-webpage/content/analytics.md

 Demonstrated below (*figure 6*) is a simulation that was performed using the GRIP platform.
 The simulated network was the IEEE 37 node test feeder, and GridLab-D was used to solve power flow.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_2_FINAL_REPORT.png)
-##### **Figure 6** *Figure 6* above illustrates the topology of the IEEE 37 node test feeder.
+##### **Figure 6**  illustrates the topology of the IEEE 37 node test feeder.
 The objective of the simulation was to minimize the total voltage phasor difference between bus 709 and bus 708 (which were connected during the experiment).

 Single phase four quadrant inverters were placed at the following phases and buses: 703-A, 703-B, 703-C, 733-A, 733-B, 733-C (see figure 2).
 Each inverter was managed by an 2D-ES controller (2D-ESC) with both active power and reactive power probes.
 All 2D-ESCs utilized a sinusoidal probe for both their active and reactive power probes, all with a unique frequency on the order of 0.1 Hz, for both its active power and reactive power probe.
 All 2D-ESCs had a constraint on the magnitude of inverter active power of 100 kW, a constraint on the magnitude of inverter reactive power of 100 kVAr, and a constraint on inverter apparent power of 100 kVA.
 All ESCs had an active power probe magnitude of 10 kW, and a reactive power probe magnitude of 10 kVAr.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_3_FINAL_REPORT.png)
-##### **Figure 7** The above *figure 7* represents the objective function, defined above, over the course of the 10 minute simulation.
+##### **Figure 7** represents the objective function, defined above, over the course of the 10 minute simulation.
 The objective function is reduced from a value of roughly 210 to roughly 50.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_4_FINAL_REPORT.png)
-##### **Figure 8** Figure 8 shows the phase a voltage magnitude difference between bus 709 and 708, and the phase a voltage angle difference between bus 709 and 708.
+##### **Figure 8** shows the phase a voltage magnitude difference between bus 709 and 708, and the phase a voltage angle difference between bus 709 and 708.
 The figure demonstrates that the voltage magnitude difference is reduced, as is the voltage angle difference.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_5_FINAL_REPORT.png)
-##### **Figure 9** *Figure 9* shows the phase b voltage magnitude difference between bus 709 and 708, and the phase b voltage angle difference between bus 709 and 708.
+##### **Figure 9** shows the phase b voltage magnitude difference between bus 709 and 708, and the phase b voltage angle difference between bus 709 and 708.
 The figure demonstrates that the voltage magnitude difference is reduced, as is the voltage angle difference.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_6_FINAL_REPORT.png)
-##### **Figure 10** *Figure 10* plots the phase c voltage magnitude difference between bus 709 and 708, and the phase c voltage angle difference between bus 709 and 708.
+##### **Figure 10** plots the phase c voltage magnitude difference between bus 709 and 708, and the phase c voltage angle difference between bus 709 and 708.
 The figure demonstrates that the voltage magnitude difference is reduced, as is the voltage angle difference.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_7_FINAL_REPORT.png)
-##### **Figure 11** *Figure 11* plots the active and reactive power contributions of the inverter on phase a at bus 703.
+##### **Figure 11** plots the active and reactive power contributions of the inverter on phase a at bus 703.
 This figure shows the ESC was limited by its maximum apparent power constraint.

 ![Figure 1-Hinesburg circuit plotted with edge width relative to GridLab-D](/REC_FIGURE_8_FINAL_REPORT.png)
-##### **Figure 12** *Figure 12* shown above plots the active and reactive power contributions of the inverter on phase a at bus 733.
+##### **Figure 12** shown above plots the active and reactive power contributions of the inverter on phase a at bus 733.
 This figure shows that the ESC was limited by its maximum apparent power constraint.